moliver28/research-handbook/content/handbook/engineering/infrastructure/team/foundations/_index.md

    - Minor updates should have their changelogs be reviewed before merging.
    - Major updates should be looked at closely to understand breaking changes before considering merging.
 - Responding to Terraform drifts related to Foundations services posted in [`#infra-terraform-alerts`](https://gitlab.enterprise.slack.com/archives/C06PZQCRUJH).
+- Respond to any Access Requests that need Foundations provisioning.

 ### Priority Levels for Requests